Tommy Edman Preview, Player Props: Cardinals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.77 team ERA is No. 1 among all MLB pitching staffs.
+- The Brewers' 3.76 team ERA ranks first among all league pitching staffs.

-- Brewers pitchers combine to rank 19th in baseball in home runs allowed (193 total, 1.2 per game).
+- The Brewers rank 17th in baseball in home runs surrendered (193 total, 1.2 per game).

-- Miley (9-4) is trying for his 10th win when he takes the mound for the Brewers in his 23rd start of the season.
-He's put together a 3.20 ERA in 115 1/3 innings pitched, with 77 strikeouts.

-- In his last appearance on Thursday, the left-hander tossed six scoreless innings against the St. Louis Cardinals while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.